Citizenship ceremonies are required for successful applicants to formally attain British citizenship, and can be attended by family and close friends.

 When your application is successful, UK Visas and Immigration will contact you inviting you to contact your Register Office to book into a ceremony.
 At the same time, UK Visas and Immigration advises and sends us your citizenship certificate.

-You will already have paid for the ceremony as part of the British Citizenship application.
+You will already have paid for the group ceremony as part of the British Citizenship application.

 If you wish, you can choose to pay for an individual ceremony.
 You might like to do this if you want to celebrate your citizenship with a larger number of family and friends, or wish to have more privacy for your ceremony.